muhammadzaid20/stable-diffusion-webui/README.md

 - [Intel CPUs, Intel GPUs (both integrated and discrete)](https://github.com/openvinotoolkit/stable-diffusion-webui/wiki/Installation-on-Intel-Silicon) (external wiki page)
 - [Ascend NPUs](https://github.com/wangshuai09/stable-diffusion-webui/wiki/Install-and-run-on-Ascend-NPUs) (external wiki page)

+### Future NVIDIA GPUs and new CUDA architectures

+New NVIDIA cards occasionally launch before prebuilt PyTorch wheels expose kernels for their compute capability.
+The default installation now targets PyTorch 2.9.0+ with CUDA 12.8 wheels so RTX 50-series GPUs work out of the box.
+If you override the torch version and we detect that your GPU is newer than the compiled kernels, the launcher will switch to CPU execution and print guidance on installing a torch build that supports the reported architecture.
+Follow the link in the warning to install an appropriate preview or future wheel, then relaunch with the updated torch package installed.

 Alternatively, use online services (like Google Colab):

 - [List of Online Services](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Online-Services)

 ### Installation on Windows 10/11 with NVidia-GPUs using release package
-1. Download `sd.webui.zip` from [v1.0.0-pre](https://github.com/AUTOMATIC1111/stable-diffusion-webui/releases/tag/v1.0.0-pre) and extract its contents.
+1. Download `sd.webui.zip` from the [latest release](https://github.com/AUTOMATIC1111/stable-diffusion-webui/releases/latest) and extract its contents.
 2. Run `update.bat`.
 3. Run `run.bat`.
 > For more details see [Install-and-Run-on-NVidia-GPUs](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Install-and-Run-on-NVidia-GPUs)

 ### Automatic Installation on Windows
-1. Install [Python 3.10.6](https://www.python.org/downloads/release/python-3106/) (Newer version of Python does not support torch), checking "Add Python to PATH".
+1. Install [Python 3.12](https://www.python.org/downloads/windows/) (3.12.3 or newer is recommended; Python 3.11.9+ remains supported), checking "Add Python to PATH".
 2. Install [git](https://git-scm.com/download/win).
 3. Download the stable-diffusion-webui repository, for example by running `git clone https://github.com/AUTOMATIC1111/stable-diffusion-webui.git`.
 4. Run `webui-user.bat` from Windows Explorer as normal, non-administrator, user.